VidunderGunder/ml-ady-report/README.md

    - [ ] Simulation
    - [ ] Transfer to reality and successfully detect and drive to target

 At the time of writing, feasibility study is completed, while the proof of concept is approximately halfway done.
-See [method](#method---proof-of-concept-phase-2) for detailed steps and progress at the time of writing and [next-steps](#next-steps) for further development.
+See [method](#method---proof-of-concept-phase-2) for detailed steps and progress and [next-steps](#next-steps) for further development.

 ## Realization Strategy